 Say Western Meets or Beat Expectations

-Western Seminary is an evangelical graduate school, made up of students who are diverse in both ethnicity and ministry aims -- but united in great love for Jesus and his gospel.
+Western Seminary is an evangelical graduate school, made up of students who are diverse in both ethnicity and vocational aims -- but united in great love for Jesus and his gospel.

-Men and women come to Western Seminary Sacramento campus to study theology, divinity, counseling, and coaching at a biblical and gospel-centered seminary.
-As a graduate school, Western offers them master's degrees and training programs at the master's level.
+Men and women come to Western Seminary Sacramento campus to study theology, ministry practice, Bible, counseling, and coaching at a gospel-centered seminary.
+As a graduate school, Western offers students master's degrees as well as training programs for personal enrichment.
 Most students will complete their theological studies in the midst of ministry work and careers, thanks to our focus on convenient class scheduling options for on-campus courses and a robust catalog of online courses through Western Seminary Online campus.
 And small class sizes ensure that students enjoy personal attention from experienced professors who care deeply for their spiritual formation and ministry impact.

 Western Seminary Sacramento campus is located in the capital city of California, near the juncture of the San Joaquin and Sacramento Valleys.
-Sacramento is a growing urban center in Northern California with a focus for technological, agricultural, and political progress, housing one of the most ethnically diverse populations in the nation.
+Sacramento is a growing urban center in Northern California with a focus on technological, agricultural, and political progress, housing one of the most ethnically diverse populations in the nation.

-This Sacramento campus was founded in 1991 on the campus of Arcade Church.
-The campus relocated to larger, upgraded facilities in the nearby Rocklin area in 2014.
+The Sacramento campus was founded in 1991 on the campus of Arcade Church.
+The campus relocated to larger, upgraded facilities in the Rocklin area in 2014.

 Seminary Degrees and Training Programs